Warren Buffett interview

 Warren Buffet declares that he bought a small farm with his own savings as a teenager; he too knows the joy of gardening.

-What's more it's the fresh vegetables and fruit from your own garden that provide you with the taste of food that is completely denied those who rely on the supermarket for their week old fare which can never be one of the high folate foods, rich in the vitamin that brings us sparkling well-being, or those nutrients that keep frailty syndrome at bay.
+What's more it is the fresh vegetables and fruit from your own garden that provide you with the taste of food that is completely denied those who rely on the supermarket for their week-old fare; that can never be one of the high folate foods, rich in the vitamin that brings us sparkling wellbeing or those nutrients that keep frailty syndrome at bay.

 Doesn't the power of the photograph of Warren Buffett and his elderly wife above tell a story just as vivid as the interview?